kxdang/kiendang.me/content/blog/106-year-end-2020/index.md

 All things considered, I think this pandemic will be a huge wake up call to the advancement of our healthcare and how we respond to such events.
 Living through this real-time has been very interesting.

-Perhaps years from now we can learn what our choices were regarding public health and see what we can improve on so that we never have to experience something like this again.
+Perhaps, a few years from now we can learn what our choices were regarding public health and see what we can improve so that we never have to experience something like this again.

 # <center>FORWARD NOTE</center>
 I will no longer be doing Pomodoro reports going into 2021.